Thursday, November 29, 2007

 solomillo al jerez (tenderloin cubes in dry sherry)

 The chorizos that were fried in olive oil tasted like sour and salty sausages.
-It wasn't really spicy and was unremarkable.
-The tenderloin cubes in dry sherry were actually rather juicy and not cooked to death.
+It wasn't spicy much and were pretty unremarkable.
+The tenderloin cubes in dry sherry were quite juicy and not cooked to death.
 I admit that I had very little hopes for them until I popped the first.
 There was accompanying gravy which tasted like something from tze char stores.
 In fact the whole dish tasted like a Chinese stir fried beef with bell peppers, mushrooms with a hint of wine.
-It wasn't I had expected but it was pretty good.
+Wasn't I had expected but it was pretty good.
 Probably better with rice.
-For $15, I really did expect more meat.
+For $15, I did expect more meat.

 paella valenciana